AkankshaJjw/Computer-Vision/README.md

 # Computer-Vision
-Various computer vision algorithms created from scratch.
+Various computer vision algorithms implemented from scratch in Python.